 - On the opposite side of my racks I had enough room to fit my dresser.
 This made our master seem bigger.
 My husband took the “old closet” so he could spread out a lot more.
 We’re both happy about the change.

-If you’re considering turning a bedroom into a closet too, first consider:
+Turning a bedroom into a closet

 - Do you have enough rooms in your home to eliminate one of them.